MelkhiorVintageComputing/SBusFPGA/README.md

 ## Goal

 The goal of this repository is to be able to interface a modern (2020 era) [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) with a [SBus](https://en.wikipedia.org/wiki/SBus) host.
 SBus was widely used in SPARCstation and compatibles system in the first halt of the 90s.
-It was progressively displaced by PCI from the mid-90s onward.
+It was progressively displaced by PCI from the mid-90s onward, and is thoroughly obsolete.

 So unless you're a retrocomputing enthusiast with such a machine, this is useless.
 To be honest, even if you are such an enthusiast, it's probably not that useful...